 Should I get tested for STDs?

 Most of the time, STDs have no symptoms.
 Testing is the only way to know for sure if you have an STD.
-So if you’ve had vaginal, anal, or oral sex, talk with a doctor or nurse about getting tested.
+So if you’ve had any kind of sexual contact that can spread STDs — like vaginal, anal, or oral sex — talk with a doctor or nurse about getting tested.

 I think I have symptoms of an STD.
 Should I get tested?